-thence turning and running Southerly by the Easterly line of Tyler Avenue and by a line, being the extension of the Easterly sideline of Tyler Avenue in a Southeasterly direction to the intersection of said line with the Northeasterly Right of Way line of the New York, New Haven and Hartford Railroad Company; thence turning and running Easterly and Southeasterly in said Northerly Right of Way line of the New York, New haven and Hartford Railroad Company; thence turning and running Easterly and Southeasterly in said Northerly Right of Way line of the New York, New haven and Hartford Railroad Company to the waters of Buttermilk Bay at Cohasset Narrows.
+thence turning and running Southerly by the Easterly line of Tyler Avenue and by a line, being the extension of the Easterly sideline of Tyler Avenue in a Southeasterly direction to the intersection of said line with the Northeasterly Right of Way line of the New York, New Haven and Hartford Railroad Company; thence turning and running Easterly and Southeasterly in said Northerly Right of Way line of the New York, New haven and Hartford Railroad Company to the waters of Buttermilk Bay at Cohasset Narrows.
 Except that portion of the above described area lying between Weaver Street on the North and Gault Road on the South; and that said area be included under the Multiple Residence MR-30 District.
 Also except that area South of Route 28 zoned Industrial and described under "Industrial District".